 Master’s degree: International and European Law

-Legal areas: employment law, rental law, administrative law and social security law (Sickness Law, WIA, Wajong (Act on the provision of incapacity benefit to disabled young people))
+Legal areas: employment law, rental law, and social security law (Sickness Law, WIA, Wajong (Act on the provision of incapacity benefit to disabled young people))

 Law firm Kouvarnta